The City on the Edge of Forever: Non-canonical comics and computer games

-"Let's get the hell out of here", Nazis, and other influences
+"Let's get the hell out of here," Nazis, and other influences

-Kirk's final line in the episode, "Let's get the hell out of here" caused problems for the crew as the network did not want the word "hell" to appear in television episodes.
+Kirk's final line in the episode, "Let's get the hell out of here," caused problems for the crew as the network did not want the word "hell" to appear in television episodes.
 Both Shatner and Roddenberry fought for the line to remain, with Roddenberry claiming to NBC that no other word would be suitable to be used instead.
 The studio executives agreed that it could be left in, and it was one of the first occasions in which the word "hell" was used as profanity on television.
-The episode was also the first time that the Nazis were mentioned in Star Trek; they featured more prominently in the second-season episode "Patterns of Force" as well as a pair of two-part episodes, one each from other Trek franchises: one from Star Trek: Voyager as "The Killing Game" and the other from Star Trek: Enterprise as "Storm Front".
+The episode was also the first time that the Nazis were mentioned in Star Trek.
+They featured more prominently in the second-season episode "Patterns of Force" as well as a pair of two-part episodes, one each from other Trek franchises: one from Star Trek: Voyager as "The Killing Game" and the other from Star Trek: Enterprise as "Storm Front".

 When a Star Trek film was being developed in the late 1970s, one of the ideas proposed by Roddenberry was to have the crew travel back to the 1960s and prevent the assassination of John F. Kennedy.
 This idea was based on "The City on the Edge of Forever", due to the episode's popularity among fans by that time.
 The episode was also suggested by Robert F. Moss in The New York Times as later influencing the plot of Star Trek IV: The Voyage Home.
 When Nimoy met Harve Bennett to discuss proposed plots for the film, it was Bennett's love of "The City on the Edge of Forever" that led to him suggesting that they should include a time travel element in the film.
 This led to the duo discussing the potential plot with Ellison.
 A reference to "The City on the Edge of Forever" was included in the two-part Star Trek: Deep Space Nine episode "Past Tense", with a boxing poster appearing in a scene set in the 1930s featuring Kid McCook and Mike Mason.
 There was a similar poster advertising a match at Madison Square Garden in "The City on the Edge of Forever", while the one in "Past Tense" stated that it was a rematch in San Francisco.

+Trading Cards

+In 2020, Rittenhouse Archives Ltd. released the Star Trek The Original Series Archives and Inscriptions Trading Cards product.
+Included in the product was a 44-card insert set titled "Uncut The City on the Edge of Forever".
+The set featured scenes from the episode on the fronts and short descriptions of the action on the backs.